cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

 ## Testing Your Plugin

-In most cases, the recommendation is to test your plugin's logic using local workflows, and only then run them as part of a Cloudify deployment.
+In most cases, the recommendation is to test your plugin's logic using local workflows, and only then run them as part of a {{< param product_name >}} deployment.
 We have supplied you with a nice and tidy decorator to do just that.
 The `cloudify-common`'s `test_utils` package enables you to do that.
 It is intuitive to use, and an example is provided below:

 {{< highlight  python >}}